Infant Optics DXR-8 PRO Review

 Should You Buy the Infant Optics Pro?

-While we understand the fun of additional lenses, we don't actually think most parents will use them.
-With a price this high, we expected better video and sound and overall felt the Optics looks and feels outdated with overall disappointing performance in our tests.
-We think there are better options on the market that cost less and offer more, including both dedicated style monitors and WiFi-enabled.
+While we understand the fun of additional lenses, we don't think most parents will use them.
+With a price this high, we expected better video and sound and felt the Optics looked and felt outdated, with an overall disappointing performance in our tests.
+We think there are better options on the market that cost less and offer more, including both dedicated-style monitors and WiFi-enabled.

 What Other Video Monitor Should You Consider?